nikkirubinstein/ResGuides-Introductory-R-Workshop/content/04-data-structures-part2.md

 <!--sec data-title="Challenge 2" data-id="ch2" data-show=true data-collapse=false ces-->

-Go to file -> new file -> R script, and write an R script to load in the healthData dataset.
-Put it in the `scripts/` directory and add it to version control.
+Go to file -> new file -> R script, and write an R script to load in the titanic dataset.
+Put it in the `scripts/` directory.

 Run the script using the `source` function, using the file path as its argument (or by pressing the "source" button in RStudio).